Access-Grid/tofoc/README.md

 - `start_time`: Start timestamp (4 bytes, Unix time)
 - `expiration`: Expiration timestamp (4 bytes, Unix time)
 - `card_details`: Credential ID (5 bytes, H10304 format)
-- `allowed`: List of allowed door/access codes (2 bytes, up to 4 doors)
+- `allowed`: List of allowed door/access codes (2 bytes each, up to 4 doors)
 - `padding`: 0 bytes for the rest (min 1 byte, max 7 bytes)
 - `signature`: First 10 bytes of an ECC signature signed by a private key, of which the reader has the public key